entrity/learning_gem5/part1/cache_config.rst

     system.cpu.icache.connectBus(system.l2bus)
     system.cpu.dcache.connectBus(system.l2bus)

-Next, we can create out L2 cache and connect it to the L2 bus and the memory bus.
+Next, we can create our L2 cache and connect it to the L2 bus and the memory bus.

 .. code-block:: python